An association list is any list of the following form:

 Use the interpreter to enter this example of an association list:

-LISP provides a function, assoc, to retrieve information easily from association lists given a retrieval key.>(setf person1 '((first-name john) (last-name smith) (age 23) (children jane jim))) ((FIRST-NAME JOHN) (LAST-NAME SMITH) (AGE 23) (CHILDREN JANE JIM))
+LISP provides a function, assoc, to retrieve information easily from association lists given a retrieval key.

 For example: